boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/gmail.md

    ![Allow access](/static/assets/working-with-datasource/data-connectors/images/gmail/allowbuttongmail.png)

-   To get data through datasource window, follow the given steps:
+   To retrieve data through the datasource window, follow these steps:

    * Enter an API in URL text box which must be the valid REST API.

 > **IMPORTANT:** Refer to the [Gmail API Documentation](https://developers.google.com/gmail/api/) to build a query for discovering more data requests.
 Test the query before entering it in the URL text box.
 Use [Google APIs Explorer](https://developers.google.com/apis-explorer/#p/gmail/v1//), to build the query.

-   * Choose appropriate method for the API.
-Refer API documentation link given below URL text box to get appropriate API.
+   * Choose the appropriate method for the API by referring to the API documentation link provided in the URL text box.

    * Add Header information, if necessary.

-   * Choose appropriate refresh settings for API.
+   * Select the appropriate refresh settings for the API.

-   * Choose appropriate data format.
+   * Choose the suitable data format.

-   * Authentication type will be set as `Gmail` automatically, if the login gets success.
+   * The authentication type will automatically be set as `Gmail` if the login is successful.

-   Click connect to get data.
+   Click connect to retrieve the data.

    ![API](/static/assets/working-with-datasource/data-connectors/images/gmail/gmailweb.png)